Court & Related Offices

 The District Attorney is the chief law enforcement officer of the county and has jurisdiction over all felony, misdemeanor, and summary offenses.
 In addition, this office is responsible for providing legal guidance in criminal matters for various police agencies and county departments.

 The Magisterial District Courts handle minor civil and criminal matters.
 District Judges also hear criminal complaints stemming from alleged felonies and misdemeanors, and determine whether a prima facie case has been shown by the prosecutor.
 If so, the judge orders the defendant held for trial at the York County Court of Common Pleas.

 View the District Courts page.

-The Divorce Masters Office is part of the Family Law Division of the Court of Common Pleas.
-Hearing Masters are appointed by the court to conduct hearings and make recommendations in divorce cases where the parties have been unable to resolve issues involving fault divorce, irretrievable breakdown of the marriage, distribution of property, alimony, or related economic claims.
+The Divorce Hearing Officers are part of the Family Law Division of the Court of Common Pleas.
+Hearing Officers are appointed by the court to conduct hearings and make recommendations in divorce cases where the parties have been unable to resolve issues involving fault divorce, irretrievable breakdown of the marriage, distribution of property, alimony, or related economic claims.

 Domestic Relations is the York County agency responsible for all matters involving the establishment of paternity for children born outside of marriage and the establishment and enforcement of financial and medical support of spouses and / or children.

 The Law Library provides more than 30,000 volumes of material for legal research.
 The Library is open to the public during normal business hours, but items may only be checked-out by members of the York County Bar Association.